German submarine U-852

 German submarine U-852 was a Type IXD2 U-boat built for Nazi Germany's Kriegsmarine during World War II.
 The submarine, which was a special long-range version of the Type IX, had four bow and two stern torpedo tubes and a Focke-Achgelis Fa 330 Bachstelze cable-towed lookout gyroglider.
-It was laid down in Bremen and completed in June 1943.
+She was laid down in Bremen and completed in June 1943.
 She was commanded by Kapitänleutnant Heinz-Wilhelm Eck, who led her through her sea trials and onto her first war patrol on 18 January 1944.

 Eck and his officers were the only Kriegsmarine submariners to be tried for war crimes at the end of World War II in Europe.
-They were convicted at a British military tribunal in Hamburg, (held concurrently during the Nuremberg Trials) for killing the survivors of the torpedoed Greek steamer Peleus in 1944.
+They were convicted at a British military tribunal in Hamburg, held concurrently during the Nuremberg Trials, for killing the survivors of the torpedoed Greek steamer Peleus in 1944.

 Design

 German Type IXD2 submarines were considerably larger than the original Type IXs.
 U-852 had a displacement of 1610 t when at the surface and 1799 t while submerged.
 The U-boat had a total length of 87.58 m, a pressure hull length of 68.50 m, a beam of 7.50 m, a height of 10.20 m, and a draught of 5.35 m.
 The submarine was powered by two MAN M 9 V 40/46 supercharged four-stroke, nine-cylinder diesel engines plus two MWM RS34.5S six-cylinder four-stroke diesel engines for cruising, producing a total of 9000 PS for use while surfaced, and two Siemens-Schuckert 2 GU 345/34 double-acting electric motors producing a total of 1000 shp for use while submerged.
 She had two shafts and two 1.85 m propellers.
 The boat was capable of operating at depths of up to 200 m.

 The submarine had a maximum surface speed of 20.8 kn and a maximum submerged speed of 6.9 kn.
 When submerged, the boat could operate for 121 nmi at 2 kn; when surfaced, she could travel 12750 nmi at 10 kn.
 U-852 was fitted with six 53.3 cm torpedo tubes (four fitted at the bow and two at the stern), 24 torpedoes, one 10.5 cm SK C/32 naval gun, 150 rounds, and a 3.7 cm SK C/30 with 2575 rounds as well as two 2 cm C/30 anti-aircraft guns with 8100 rounds.
 The boat had a complement of fifty-five.